 And life and circumstances change.
 What might have been a discretionary expense may become necessary should your career or marital status change.

-But in the end your budget, and your goals, are your decision.
+But in the end your budget, your goals — and your commitment to them — are your decision.

 Learn more from MassMutual…